 Once this has been actioned, if a space is available, the student will be considered for a place.
 In the event of no place being available in that year group, a decision letter from the Governing Board will be sent out.
 The student can then apply direct to the school to be placed on the waiting list.

 The school may refuse admission to applicants who have been permanently excluded from two or more other schools.
 The ability to refuse admissions runs for a period of two years since the last exclusion.
 Exclusions which took place before the child concerned reached compulsory school age do not count for this purpose.

 The Published Admissions Number (PAN) for the school is 1232 students, which is based on a Sixth Form (Years 12 and 13, hereafter known as Lower Sixth and Upper Sixth respectively) and which will consist of 240 students.
 This is the number of students that can currently be accommodated in the Sixth Form.

-In the academic year 2018-2019, Gildredge House will admit students from outside the school into the Lower Sixth.
-The planned number of admissions for external candidates is 72.
+In the academic year 2019-2020, Gildredge House will admit students from outside the school into the Lower Sixth.
 Places are offered to external applicants who meet the minimum entry requirements as published in the Sixth Form prospectus and are contingent on the availability of space on the appropriate A Level courses.

 Academic entry requirements

 The school will publish its academic minimum entry requirements in its Sixth Form Prospectus and on its website.

 The school will publish its admissions process in the Sixth Form Prospectus and on the school website, including dates for applications and events.

 External applicants will be required to apply via UCAS Progress.
 Links to this site can be found in the Prospectus and on the school website.
 Applicants who are not able to apply on-line are invited to contact the school direct.

 Applications will need to be supported by a reference and predicted grades from the candidate’s current school.